Key Stage 3

 Year 8 - Energy, Development, Coasts, Extreme Weather, Rivers, Flooding.

-Year 9 - Population and Urbanisation, Landscapes of the UK and Climate Change, Geographical Skills.
+Year 9 - Population and Urbanisation, Plate Tectonics: Earthquakes and Volcanoes, Landscapes of the UK and Climate Change, Geographical Skills.

 Analytical skills – geographical investigations, test hypotheses and involve data analysis.